marschall/aioj/DESIGN.md

  * user controls threads
  * copying to heap structures (if he wants to)

- * Linux x86-64 only
+ * Linux 64bit only
   * x32 probably doesn't work
- * everything but x86 probably doesn't work
+  * everything but x86 probably should work

 To Test
  * read and write sliced buffer